Document Type : Research Paper

 Abstract

-Objectives: Ambient temperature modulates autonomic nervous system activity, thereby affecting heart rate and blood acidosis.
-This study examined how a single bout of anaerobic exercise performed under different environmental temperatures influences heart rate variability (HRV) and blood acidosis in trained individuals.
+Objectives: Ambient temperature can alter the activity of the autonomic nervous system, leading to changes in heart rate and influencing tissue acidosis in the blood, which affects athletic performance.
+Therefore, the present study aimed to investigate the effect of a single session of anaerobic exercise at different environmental temperatures on heart rate variability (HRV) and blood acidosis in trained individuals.

-Results: The ANOVA test results indicated a significant difference between different temperatures in RMSSD (p = 0.001), LF (p = 0.036), HF (p = 0.001), and LF/HF ratio (p = 0.001).
+Results: Results indicated a significant difference between different temperatures in RMSSD (p = 0.001), LF (p = 0.036), HF (p = 0.001), and LF/HF ratio (p = 0.001).
 Additionally, a significant difference in lactate levels was observed among the three temperature conditions (p = 0.017).
 However, there was no significant difference in pH levels and bicarbonate ion concentration.

 Conclusion: The findings suggest that performing anaerobic activity in different thermal environments affects heart rate variability and tissue acidosis, potentially influencing athletic performance.
 Moreover, the results of this study can be useful for assessing disturbances in acid-base balance and providing clinical guidelines to maintain athletes' physiological function.